 If you hold senior notes separately from the units and do not separately hold stripped units, you will receive only the interest payable on the senior notes.
-The senior notes, whether held separately from or as part of the units, will pay interest at the initial annual rate of % of the principal amount of \$1,000 per senior note until the settlement date of a successful remarketing.
+The senior notes, whether held separately from or as part of the units, will pay interest at the initial annual rate of 6.120% of the principal amount of \$1,000 per senior note until the settlement date of a successful remarketing.
 If there is a successful remarketing of the senior notes, the rate of interest payable from the settlement date of the successful remarketing until their maturity will be the reset rate, which will be a rate established by the remarketing agent that meets the requirements described under "-Remarketing."
-However, if a reset rate meeting the requirements described in this prospectus cannot be established on a remarketing date, the interest rate will not be reset on such date and will continue to be the initial annual rate of %, until a reset rate meeting the requirements described in this prospectus can be established on a later date no later than the third business day prior to the stock purchase date.
+However, if a reset rate meeting the requirements described in this prospectus cannot be established on a remarketing date, the interest rate will not be reset on such date and will continue to be the initial annual rate of 6.120%, until a reset rate meeting the requirements described in this prospectus can be established on a later date no later than the third business day prior to the stock purchase date.

 Contract adjustment payments and interest payments on the senior notes payable for any period will be computed (1) for any full quarterly period on the basis of a 360-day year of twelve 30-day months and (2) for any period shorter than a full quarterly period, on the basis of a 30-day month and, for periods of less than a month, on the basis of the actual number of days elapsed per 30-day month.
-Contract adjustment payments and interest on the senior notes will accrue from the date of original issuance and will be payable quarterly in arrears on and of each year, commencing on , 2005; provided, however, that following the stock purchase date, interest on the senior notes shall be payable semi-annually in arrears on and of each year.
+Contract adjustment payments and interest on the senior notes will accrue from the date of original issuance and will be payable quarterly in arrears on February 15, May 15, August 15 and November 15 of each year, commencing on August 15, 2005; provided, however, that following the stock purchase date, interest on the senior notes shall be payable semi-annually in arrears on May 15 and November 15 of each year.
 Contract adjustment payments shall cease accruing on the stock purchase date.
-However, if the purchase contracts are settled early, at your option, or terminated (upon the occurrence of certain events of bankruptcy, insolvency or reorganization with respect to Lazard Ltd, Lazard Group and Lazard Group Finance) the right to receive contract adjustment payments and deferred contract adjustment payments also will terminate.
+However, if the purchase contracts are settled early, at your option, or terminated (upon the occurrence of certain events of bankruptcy, insolvency or reorganization with respect to Lazard Ltd, Lazard Group and Lazard Group Finance) the right to receive contract adjustment payments also will terminate.